TonniPaul/Country-Data/README.md

 ### Useful resources

-- [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
-I really liked this pattern and will use it going forward.
+- [How to Route from mapped list](https://app.pluralsight.com/guides/react-router-typescript) - This helped me with understanding how to route with react from a mapped list with ID.
 - [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
 I'd recommend it to anyone still learning this concept.